pearcej/pearcej.github.io/csc493/r07-logo.md

-## R07: Software Component 2
+## R07: Logo

-You have two tasks to complete before next time:
+You have three tasks to complete before next time:
 - Complete agile report
+- Draft a product logo and embed it in the README
 - Complete another new software component, which can again be small.

 ## Documentation

 README.md
 - Project name
+- **Product Logo (image)**
 - Project proposal (including purpose)
 - Vision
 - Scope